Sales Performance Management from implementation perspective: what's important for the Clients and how the SPM systems stand against the needs.

 Preferably, the system should be checked and tested also by people who will use the system daily.
-Ideally, they should see a demo of the new system (or changes to the existing one) every two weeks and they should be able to check and play with the system afterwards.
-People will react better to the system when what they see is meaningful to them.
-For example, when sales people names are real names rather than just character strings, or when the sales structure makes sense etc. Otherwise, the users will be lost easily and will be averse to the system.
+Ideally, they should see a demo of the new system (or changes to the existing one) every two weeks and they should be able to check and play with the system afterward.
+Users will react better to the system when what they see is meaningful to them.
+For example, when sales people names are real names rather than just character strings, or when the sales structure makes sense.
+Otherwise, the users will be lost easily and will be averse to the system.

-Therefore a good thing to remember is that: people who will use the system daily react better to the testing when data that they see in the system is meaningful to them.
+Therefore a good thing to remember is that: people who will use the system daily react better to the testing, and like the system more, when data that they see in the system is meaningful to them.

-Here is a little hint from the implementation perspective that we learned in the course of over five years of delivering new systems:
+Below is a summary of our experience with data, that we learned in the course of over five years of delivering IT changes and new systems: